bazelboost/registry/README.md

 # Bazel Registry for Boost

-The bazelboost project is an attempt to build boost modules as bazel modules.
+The bazelboost project is an attempt to build Boost modules as Bazel modules.
 This is the [bazel registry](https://bazel.build/external/registry) for bazelboost.

 ## Usage